Women and money

 “Women really do rule the world.
 They just haven’t figured it out yet.
 When they do, and they will, we’re all in big, big trouble.” – Doctor Leon

 We live in a society built on a framework of stereotypes and traditions.
 This can be seen as a good thing when it comes to creating a sense of stability and order but it can be a challenge whenever we choose to step outside of the “norm” and carve a new path.
 There’s no doubt that, when it comes to gender equality, much has changed for the better in the past 50 years.
-Women are taking on roles in the workplace and at home that were inaccessible to our mothers and grandmothers and are competing and succeeding in arenas that just decades ago they were not allowed to enter.
-However when it comes to the arena of money, far too many women still lag behind when it comes to investing and financial planning.
-Studies estimate that only one third of women have a financial plan which is especially worrying when you consider that currently, almost 50% of marriages in Canada end in divorce and the average age for a woman to be widowed is 56.
+Women are taking on roles in the workplace and at home that was inaccessible to our mothers and grandmothers and is competing and succeeding in arenas that just decades ago they were not allowed to enter.
+However, when it comes to the arena of money, far too many women still lag behind when it comes to investing and financial planning.
+Studies estimate that only one-third of women have a financial plan which is especially worrying when you consider that currently, almost 50% of marriages in Canada end in divorce and the average age for a woman to be widowed is 56.

 Women live longer